 This is where a financial planner comes in.
 Hiring a certified professional can help you better reach your financial goals throughout your life.

-Though they may not seem financially oriented in the beginning) are related to finances—retirement, purchasing a home, helping your children to attend college, and starting your own business.
-A good financial planner will help you to reach those goals by setting up a financial plan.
+Though they may not seem financially-oriented at first, many of your goals are likely related to finances: saving for retirement, purchasing a home, helping your children attend college, or starting your own business.
+A good financial planner can help you to reach those goals by setting up a financial plan.

 Write Down Your Financial Goals

-Take the Time to Look for Financial Planner That Understands You
+Find a Financial Planner That Understands You

 Review Information on Different Planners and Investment Firms

-Gather information from several planners before you decide on who to interview.
+Gather information from several planners before you decide on who to go interview.
 Many financial planners have income or investment minimums that you must meet before they will work with you.

 Interview Several Financial Planners

-A good financial advisor should always be able to explain to you why an investment is a good one, as well any risks associated with the investment.
-If he refuses to or you find yourself arguing with him, you should likely find another financial planner.
+A good financial advisor should always be able to explain to you why an investment is a good one, as well any risks associated with that investment.
+If he or she refuses to or you find yourself arguing with him, you should likely find another financial planner.

 You should continue to meet with your financial planner on an annual basis.
-Additionally you may meet with him when you go through life changing events, such as marriage, having a child and divorce.
+You should also meet with him or her if you experience life-changing events such as marriage, having a child, or going through a divorce.
 Your goals may change over time, and it is important to clearly communicate these goals with your planner.

 - Financial planners should look at your entire financial picture.
-They may make suggestions on a percentage of your income to invest, address your insurance needs, managing your risks and your taxes.
+They may make suggestions on a percentage of your income to invest, address your insurance needs, or managing your risks and your taxes.
 It is important to carefully consider this advice, but you should be comfortable with any product that you choose.